acmailer/acmailer/README.md

     - *path*: Path of the template.
 The same used while setting the template of a ViewModel ('application/index/list').
     - *params*: Array with key-value pairs with parameters to be sent to the template.
     - *children*: Array with child templates to be used within the main template (layout).
 Each one of them can have its own children.
 Look at `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` for details.
-- **attachments_dir**: Path to a directory that will be recursively iterated.
-All found files will be attached to the email automatically.
-Will be ignored if it is not a string or is not an existing directory.
-This means that you could set it to `false` to disable this option.
+- **attachments**: Allows to define an array of files that will be attached to the message, or even a directory that will be iterated to attach all found files.
+    - *files*: Array of files to be attached
+    - *dir*: Directory to iterate.
+        - *iterate*: If it is not true, the directory won't be iterated.
+        - *path*: The path of the directory to iterate looking for files.
+        - *recursive*: True or false.
+Tells if nested directories should be iterated too.
+- ~~attachments_dir~~: **DEPRECATED**.
+Use 'attachments' => 'dir' => 'path' instead.

 ### Event management